OmenWild/home-assistant-z-wave-graph/README.md

 ## Update Info

+**Also 2019-07-18:**

+I am pretty much deprecating this project.
+With the newest release, [Home Assistant Community Z-Wave graph (without the python)](https://community.home-assistant.io/t/z-wave-graph-without-the-python/64275/183) has pretty much nailed it.
+Doing it without the Python makes integration significantly easier and is the route I should have taken from the beginning but my JavaScript is weak and my Python is stronger.

+I wish they had a GitHub repository, but this gist seems to have the magic: https://gist.github.com/AdamNaj/cbf4d792a22f443fe9d354e4dca4de00

 2019-07-18:
  * **BREAKING:** now requires a long lived token:
    * HA -> your user profile -> `CREATE TOKEN` (at the bottom)